10 Tips for Making Perfect Mashed Potatoes

 Use a potato masher

-When you add your cream or milk to the mashed potatoes, make sure it has been warmed up so it’s easily absorbed by the potatoes, eliminating the need for over processing them.
+When you add your cream or milk to the mashed potatoes, make sure it has been warmed up so it’s easily absorbed by the potatoes.
+That makes it easier to avoid over mashing.

 Don’t add too much liquid